Damn (album): Critical reception

 Damn was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 95, based on 39 reviews.
 Aggregator AnyDecentMusic? gave it 9.1 out of 10, based on their assessment of the critical consensus.

 Andy Kellman of AllMusic stated that "it contains some of Lamar's best writing and performances, revealing his evolving complexity and versatility as a soul-baring lyricist and dynamic rapper".
 Christopher R. Weingarten, an author for Rolling Stone, said, "Much like the recent A Tribe Called Quest record, Damn. is a brilliant combination of the timeless and the modern, the old school and the next-level.
 The most gifted rapper of a generation stomps into the Nineties and continues to blaze a trail forward".
 In his review, Greg Kot of the Chicago Tribune states, "Damn. strips down the rhythms to their essence, flavored with the occasional cameo (notably Rihanna and U2).
 Lamar's voice does most of the heavy lifting, playing multiple roles and characters.
 His supple singing complements a variety of rap tones and textures".
-Jon Caramanica of The New York Times gave a positive review, stating "Tart and punchy. ...
+Jon Caramanica of The New York Times gave the album a positive review, calling it "Tart and punchy. ...
 Sometimes boisterous, sometimes swampy, rarely fanciful album—it's Mr. Lamar's version of the creeping paranoia that has become de rigueur for midcareer Drake.
 And yet this is likely Mr. Lamar's most jubilant album, the one in which his rhymes are the least tangled."
 Eric Renner Brown of Entertainment Weekly said, "After delving into the personal on 2012's Good Kid, M.A.A.D City and going broader on Butterfly, Lamar has found a middle ground on Damn. that yields some of his most emotionally resonant music yet".